ogmueller/docker-for-students/README.md

 ### phpMyAdmin

-The easiest way to access, work with and manage our database management system is with [phpMyAdmin](http://localhost:8081/) using your web browser. phpMyAdmin allows you to select, insert, update and delete data, You can create and drop tables or backup and restore whole databases.
+The easiest way to access, work with and manage our database management system is with [phpMyAdmin](http://localhost:8081/) using your web browser. phpMyAdmin allows you to select, insert, update and delete data.
+You can create and drop tables or backup and restore whole databases.
 It's [documentation](https://docs.phpmyadmin.net/en/latest/) will explain all features in detail.

 Port: PHPMYADMIN_PORT